-In October 2015, C.M., 26, a self-described incel follower, murdered nine, wounded eight others, and then killed himself at Umpqua Community College in Roseburg, Oregon.
+In October 2015, C.H., 26, a self-described incel follower, murdered nine, wounded eight others, and then killed himself at Umpqua Community College in Roseburg, Oregon.
 His manifesto and other writings referenced his inability to have a girlfriend, reverence for the Isla Vista shooter and racist rants.
 He also had disdain for organized religion, and – depending on witness accounts – asked his prospective victims if they were Christian, knew God, or had religion.
 As with other mass shooters, he sought notoriety and significance.
 In an online post following a mass shooting in Virginia, he wrote, "The more people you kill, the more you're in the limelight.”

 In December 2017, W.A., 21, shot and killed two students before killing himself at Aztec High School in New Mexico.
 Before the incident, he was obsessed with mass shootings and active on alt-right forums.
 Like other incel members, he praised the Isla Vista shooter and used that pseudonym online.
-On a thumb drive found on W.A., he wrote, “Work sucks, school sucks, life sucks.
+On a thumb drive found on his person, he wrote, “Work sucks, school sucks, life sucks.
 I just want out of this [expletive].”
 Clearly, one finds that violent actors within the incel movement are otherwise unsatisfied with their predicament.

 In November 2018, S.B., 40, shot and killed two women at the Hot Yoga studio in Tallahassee, Florida, and injured five others, before killing himself.
 A veteran and former teacher with two graduate degrees, the shooter had a criminal record of harassing women, had uploaded misogynist videos and articulated anti-black sentiments, and compared himself to the Isla Vista shooter.